giroletm/giroletm/Full.md

 The way the paths are transfered to the robot is using yet another micro:bit card, connected to the control station, that'd send the path to follow as bytes using a program the control station would put in said card.

-This byte-sending program, however, would have needed to be possible to changed to be able to send any byte the control station desires.
+This byte-sending program, however, would have needed to be possible to change, to be able to send any byte the control station desires.
 But while the programs the micro:bit cards used were made in python, these would need to be converted into a format the card would understand before being sent to it.

 This format however, was highly undocumented.
 I had to figure out myself how it worked by guessing and by reading the source code of the IDE that converted python programs to said format.